 Ever since Nobel Prize winner Linus Pauling extolled the benefits of megadosing, the medical community has been debating the optimal dosage intake of this vitamin.
 Although many doctors stood firm for a long time asserting that the RDA of 60 mg for this vitamin provided adequate benefits, more and more doctors are now realizing that higher dosages can confer additional antioxidant benefits.
 However, the optimal daily intake of vitamin C has not yet been determined, nor is it likely to be determined soon.
 Nevertheless, we now suspect that excessive intake of vitamin C, except perhaps in the therapy of a particular medical condition, may not be necessary.

 A study published in the American Journal of Clinical Nutrition points that large doses of ingested vitamin C may be excreted without being utilized.
 When the dosage given to a group of healthy men was increased from 200 mg a day to 2,500 mg a day, blood levels increased only negligibly.
 Blood levels of vitamin C generally reflect the levels found in the rest of the body.
 Therefore, there seems to be a vitamin C dosage beyond which no further benefits may be noticed.

 MultiVit Rx - High Quality Daily Vitamins and Minerals with Vitamin C and Rose hips

 This MultiVit Rx product has 500 mg of Vitamin C and rose hips per daily dose.

 mg, 90 Capsules

-Buy Vitamin C
+Buy Vitamin C for its many benefits

 What's your opinion on the ideal daily dose of Vitamin C